 In addition, the CEO keeps the Chair of the Supervisory Board continuously and regularly informed of the current developments affecting the company's business, significant transactions, upcoming decisions and the long-term outlook and discusses these issues with him or her.
 The Supervisory Board may also request reports from the Executive Board at any time, especially on matters and business transactions at Deutsche Börse AG and subsidiaries that have a significant impact on Deutsche Börse AG's position.
-The bylaws for the Executive Board and Supervisory Board govern the corresponding information rights and obligations of the Executive Board and Supervisory Board in detail.
+The Rules of Procedures for the Executive Board and Supervisory Board contain provisions on the corresponding information rights and obligations of the Executive Board and Supervisory Board exceeding statutory regulations.